sashkoristov/bachelor-theses/README.md

 The following paragraphs present the available and recently started bachelor theses directly connected with the AFCL Environment.
 It also sumarizes the active and closed bachelor theses.

+You can find a latex template for the bachelor thesis which includes some hints [here](https://github.com/sashkoristov/bachelor-theses/tree/main/template).

 # Available bachelor theses / ideas